Mexico is an exciting destination, but even the best trips can be interrupted by unexpected health issues.

 After a short virtual session, a local general doctor can issue a script for non-controlled medications, which can be sent directly to you or a nearby pharmacy.

-However, some medications may not be eligible for online prescriptions, so it’s a good idea to check beforehand.
+However, some medications may not be eligible for online doctor prescriptions, so it’s a good idea to check beforehand.

 While completing the intake form, you can specify the medication you need a refill for.